TheDaChicken/nrsc5_gui/README.md

 nrsc5_gui
 =================

-A qt gui that uses the nrsc5 decoder to decode hd radio streams.
+A qt gui that receives and displays hd radio from a rtl-sdr (want to support more soon) using nrsc5.

 ### Problems with the original gui version
 It was made in Python with dependencies that are linux only or are hard to install on Windows.